THE POWER OF LIBERATED LEARNING

 Are students who take CWW classes offered credit?

 Students who take CWW classes receive credit through their Partner Teacher, who is also their teacher of record.

 What modifications are made for students with IEPs, ILPs, or that need special accommodations?

-Our Facilitating Teachers serve as the teacher of record for their class and will be able to provide the same level of support/ accommodations as they would in their regular classrooms.
+Our Partner Teachers serve as the teacher of record for their class and will be able to provide the same level of support/ accommodations as they would in their regular classrooms.
 Additionally, we recruited volunteers, which include graduate students from Northeastern’s School of Education, math coaches, writing tutors, world languages tutors, etc. to support in the classroom.